 I said earlier in this article that sometimes clients come across ‘emotional baggage’ they have no knowledge of.
 However their bodies may know.

-The final part of this story is exactly the fact that Sara’s body often recalled this event.
-Whenever Sara had make-up and things done around her eyes and lashes her eyes would quiver, both of them and she never knew why.
+The final part of this story is most intriguing.
+The fact that Courtney’s body often recalled this event.
+Whenever Courtney had make-up and things done around her eyes and lashes her eyes would quiver, both of them and she never knew why.